Old Bay Shrimp Salad Recipe

 How to Serve Shrimp Salad

 Keep it chilled until you’re ready to serve.
 It makes a lovely warm weather lunch served in lettuce cups, scooped onto a pile of mixed greens or bed of lettuce, or spread in a thin layer on toast for shrimp salad sandwiches.
 I’m also a big fan of replacing bread with croissants like this Chicken Salad Sandwich and these Croissant Egg Sandwiches.
 This light and zesty shrimp salad would be make the perfect lunch on a buttery croissant.
+If you like toast, but are looking for a gluten-free option, try serving it on this homemade gluten-free bread.

 Storage Tips